-On an annual basis, the trustees will request their Investment Managers provide details of any change in their responsible investment or engagement policies.
+On an annual basis, the trustees will request their investment managers provide details of any change in their responsible investment or engagement policies.
 The trustees, in conjunction with their investment advisors review annually the investment managers' adherence to the UK Stewardship Code, UNPRI and other relevant industry codes or standards where applicable.
 In the event that a manager does not adhere to a recognised set of principles for responsible investment, the trustees will take reasonable steps to ensure that they are comfortable with the policy that the manager has in place in respect of this.

-The trustees do not engage directly but expect their investment managers to engage with key stakeholders which may include corporate management, regulators and governance bodies, relating to their investments in order to consider the management of conflicts of interest and improve corporate behaviours, improve performance and mitigate financial risks.
+The trustees do not engage directly but expect their investment managers to engage with key stakeholders (which may include corporate management, regulators and governance bodies) relating to their investments in order to consider the management of conflicts of interest and improve corporate behaviours, improve performance and mitigate financial risks.
 Where necessary, investment managers are expected to notify the trustees of any issue on which it may be beneficial for the trustees to undertake further engagement.
-The trustees will review engagement activity undertaken by their investment managers as part of its broader monitoring activity.
+The trustees will review engagement activity undertaken by their investment managers as part of its broader monitoring activity, disclosing these within the annual Implementation Statement.
+The trustees expect its investment managers to engage with investee companies about their ESG practices and to consider divestment only when engagement has failed to achieve a satisfactory outcome.